Best Crypto Cards in Nigeria (2026)

 Crypto Card Regulation in Nigeria

-The eNaira (Nigeria's CBDC, launched October 2021 as Africa's first CBDC) coexists awkwardly with crypto.
-The CBN views the eNaira as the official digital payment solution, but adoption has been sluggish - fewer than 10 million wallets activated despite 200+ million population, compared to an estimated 30+ million Nigerians holding crypto.
-The eNaira's NFC-based spending works at POS terminals but offers no cashback, no stablecoin hedge, and no international utility.
+The eNaira (launched October 2021, Africa's first CBDC) coexists awkwardly with crypto.
+Fewer than 10 million wallets activated despite 200+ million population.
+The eNaira works at POS terminals via NFC but offers no cashback, no stablecoin hedge, and no international utility.
 It solves a different problem than crypto cards.

 Tax Treatment of Card Rewards in Nigeria